6 May 2025

 In the world of construction, the concepts of digital twins and Building Information Modelling (BIM) have been gaining significant traction.
 The convergence of these technologies promises to transform how projects are conceptualised, executed, and managed.
 While BIM creates a comprehensive digital model of a building or infrastructure project, digital twins go a step further, adding layers of live data and analytics to transform static blueprints into dynamic, interactive representations.

-This blog post explores how digital twins in construction take the BIM model from a mere document to a powerful tool for live asset intelligence.
-We'll delve into practical applications, industry benefits, and real-world examples that demonstrate this leap in construction capabilities.
+This blog post explores how digital twins in construction take the BIM model from a working document to a powerful tool for live asset intelligence.
+We examine practical applications, industry benefits, real-world examples, and the organisational considerations that determine whether adoption succeeds or stalls.

 Understanding Digital Twins and BIM